-In other words, when world leaders convene in 2030 to assess how we’ve done with the SDGs, they’ll be doing so in a world which has grown the most in regions most affected by issues of hunger, poverty, healthcare, etc.
+In other words, when world leaders convene in 2030 to assess how we’ve done with the SDGs, they’ll be doing so in a world that has grown the most in regions most affected by hunger, poverty, healthcare, etc.

 If steps aren’t made to coordinate, collaborate, and convene within and between countries to work together towards the SDGs, the likelihood of achieving them becomes slimmer year after year.

-One of the clear needs to be able to do that successfully is a data management solution.
+One of the precise needs to be able to do that successfully is a data management solution.
 The UN Statistics Division launched a guide about data management needs and the SDGs (specifically focusing on data interoperability).
-They highlight the following key data needs:
+They highlight the following essential data needs:

 Impact data management systems like Sopact's Impact Cloud offer an end-to-end solution to the needs discussed above.
-It's cloud-based structure also enables greater collaborative power, from community leaders and national policy makers, to impact investors and social entrepreneurs.
+In addition, its cloud-based structure enables greater collective power from community leaders and national policymakers to impact investors and social entrepreneurs.

-To disrupt the cycles at work that have made the SDGs necessary it is also necessary to disrupt the ways in which we we work together to achieve systemic change.
-As we know SDGs are not 17 square boxes, they have to work with each other and in balance.
+To disrupt the cycles at work that have made the SDGs necessary, it is also essential to disrupt how we work together to achieve systemic change.
+As we know, SDGs are not 17 square boxes; they have to work with each other in balance.

-We can start by taking SDG 17, Partnerships for the Goals, seriously as the most important Sustainable Development Goal and reap the benefits of a world truly working together.
+We can take SDG 17, Partnerships for the Goals, seriously as the most significant Sustainable Development Goal and reap the benefits of a world genuinely working together.